Flight-Free-UK/flight_free_uk_website/source/posts/the-inequality-of-aviation.html.markdown

 #### Climate change emissions

 It’s a grave injustice that the people who are already suffering the devastating effects of a changing climate are the least responsible for causing it.
-Here in the west we are already seeing the early effects of global heating: warmer winters, unpredictable weather, increased chance and severity of wildfires, and difficulty in reliably growing crops.
+Here in the West we are already seeing the early effects of global heating: warmer winters, unpredictable weather, increased chance and severity of wildfires, and difficulty in reliably growing crops.

 Yet people across the global south have been suffering this reality for years.
 This is happening right now, and it is largely caused by our high-carbon, high consumption western lifestyles.